The culture of trust. How do we build it?

 For more than 30 years, Great Place to Work has studied organisations with high-trust cultures.
 This organisation’s report, “The Business Case for a High-Trust Culture” shows that: “There is a strong connection between a high-trust culture and business success.
 In fact, the connection is so strong that strategy-minded leaders, who care deeply about the financial well-being of their business, should make building a high-trust culture a top priority.”

 According to the report, high-trust culture results in two to three times greater stock market returns than the market average.
 But there is more.
-Turnover rates are 50 percent lower than industry competitors, and levels of innovation, customer and patient satisfaction, employee engagement and organisational agility increases.
+Turnover rates are 50 percent lower than industry competitors, and levels of innovation, customer and patient satisfaction, employee engagement, and organizational agility increases.

 Data shows that developing a trust culture in a business may be one of the most profitable decisions CEOs can make.
 Nevertheless, most of the leaders still struggle with building the right habits.
 Here are some pointers.